 Download the Debian image as explained above from its website and then put it into the USB stick.

 Step 4: Load the installer onto the USB stick.

 Once the downloaded file is copied to the USB stick, the system can be switched off or restarted to begin the installation process, similar to the above method.

 Step 5: Reboot your computer and enter the boot menu

 After reboot, enter the BIOS menu and follows the steps explained there.
 Typically used keys are F2, F11, F12, and Del.
 Once you see the USB option, select and continue with the installation.

 Continue following instructions from time to time.
-Installation process may take several minutes to finish.
+The installation process may take several minutes to finish.
 You must enter the required information at every step whenever it prompts.
-In case, both Debian and windows are desired, or any two OS is needed then the option to partition your hard drive should be selected which comes almost at the end of the installation process.
+In case both Debian and windows are desired, or any two OS is needed, then the option to partition your hard drive should be selected, which comes almost at the end of the installation process.

 This has been a guide on how to Install Debian.
 Here we have discussed the two different methods to Install Debian – 1) Install through CDDVD 2) Install through Flash drive.
 You may also look at the following articles to learn more –